papagunit/Email-Marketing-Reference/terminology-semantics.md

 ## Crap Buzzwords

 Growth Hacking/Growth Marketing - Typically consists of low budget/guerrilla marketing tactics which sometimes employ unethical methods to acquiring/harvesting/generating lead emails, ultimately cold emailing.
+While it may or may not violate CAN-SPAM, it's difficult to prosecute these kinds of people, as some methods fall within a grey area.

 Email Blast/Batch and Blast -